 Fats and oils are commonly used in horse feeds to increase the calorie content of the feed or to replace the calories supplied by carbohydrates.
 Fat supplementation has many benefits including providing calories for weight gain and providing essential fatty acids to improve skin and coat condition.
 Feeding fat has also been reported to decrease excitability in nervous horses.
 Both animal fats and vegetable oils have been fed to horses, although the use of vegetable oils is more prevalent due to superior palatability.

 Vegetable oils (corn oil, soybean oil, canola oil, rice bran oil) are each highly digestible, in excess of 90% digestible by horses.
 Animal fat, on the other hand, is approximately 70% digestible and certainly less palatable both for the horse and the horse feed buying public.
 Horses will readily consume many different types of vegetable oil if given the opportunity to adapt slowly to the addition of fat in the diet.
-Horses will also consume sources of dry fat, such as high fat stabilized rice bran (20% fat) and spray dried vegetable oil (Cool Calories 100 – 99% Fat).
+Horses will also consume sources of dry fat, such as high fat stabilized rice bran (20% fat) and spray dried vegetable oil (Equi-Pro® Calorie-Plus -99% fat).
 The fat contained in these sources is highly digestible, similar to vegetable oil, and the palatability is excellent.

 Research concentrating on the glycemic response of grain meals fed to performance horses found that the sugar response of a grain meal was drastically reduced if the meal contained fat.
 This lower glycemic response with fat-supplemented diets has led to promising results for horses that suffer from certain types of tying-up syndrome.
 The mechanism by which the addition of fat alters glycemic response has been reported to be a general slowing of the rate of stomach emptying.
 The fact that dietary fat does not contain sugar, and that adding fat to the diet results in a general decrease in glycemic response, also may be helpful in controlling behavior in horses that become hyper when fed large amounts of grain.
 This is not to say that feeding fat will calm the savage beast, but it may modify behavior enough to be noticeable.
-It should be apparent that dietary fat in the form of vegetable oil, high fat stabilized rice bran or spray dried vegetable oil (Cool Calories 100) is beneficial for performance horses and for horses that need to gain weight.
+It should be apparent that dietary fat in the form of vegetable oil, high fat stabilized rice bran or spray dried vegetable oil (Equi-Pro® Calorie-Plus) is beneficial for performance horses and for horses that need to gain weight.
 Fat is both palatable and highly digestible by horses.
 Further, feeding fat does not result in digestive upset that may occur when large amounts of grain are added to the diet.
-Look for next month’s nutrition update where we will discuss omega-3 and omega-6 fatty acids.
+For more info, see our article Omega-3 and Omega-6 Fatty Acids for Horses.